 Further, IFLE will host a live web chat to answer specific applicant questions.
 The chat will take place via Microsoft Teams at 2 p.m.
 ET on March 2, 2022.
 A link to a Microsoft Teams chat will be provided after the pre-application webinar.
 Additional information can be found in the “Tips and Assistance” section of the DDRA program “Applicant Information” webpage.
 Please check there for updates.

 - Brown students must apply online using the Department of Education application system before the internal Brown deadline.
 The DDRA online system at G5 will not process your application if it does not adhere to the guidelines.

 - All student applications have to be reviewed internally at Brown University by the Graduate School and by the Office of Sponsored Projects prior to the institutional submission of all student applications.

-- Please make sure that your referees are aware of the guidelines that pertain to their recommendation letters.
+- Please make sure that your recommenders are aware of the guidelines that pertain to their recommendation letters.

 - Tips on navigating the application system can been seen on the Department of Education site.

 - The announcement in the Federal Register contains additional details.

 - If you have questions, please contact Associate Dean for Academic Affairs Thomas A. Lewis.